🏢 Industry Playbooks

 How can I manage wait times at my pharmacy?

-Wait time is the most common complaint: 1) Explain the insurance approval process, 2) Tell the estimated time, 3) Keep the waiting area comfortable, 4) Extra staff during busy hours, 5) SMS notification for ready prescriptions.
-With Customer Echo, you can measure "wait time" satisfaction separately.
+Wait time is the most common complaint: 1) Separate pickup, drop-off, and front-register lanes, 2) Show estimated wait at the counter, 3) Keep the waiting area comfortable, 4) Add staff at peak hours, 5) Send order-ready SMS and app notifications so customers arrive when their order is actually ready.
+With Customer Echo, you can measure pickup speed satisfaction separately from overall NPS.

 What is the ideal NPS score for a pharmacy?

-The pharmacy industry NPS average is 35.
-50+ is "good," 55+ is "very good."
-Critical metrics for pharmacies: NPS, transaction time (target under 5 min), stock fulfillment rate (target 95%+).
-With Customer Echo, you can track these metrics.
+The pharmacy industry NPS average is around 35.
+50+ is considered good and 55+ is very good.
+Critical operational metrics to watch alongside NPS: transaction time (target under 5 minutes), stock fulfillment rate (target 95%+), and delivery on-time rate (target 96%+).
+With Customer Echo, you can track all of these in one dashboard.

 How is customer feedback collected at pharmacies?